trisacrypto/trisa/docs/content/testnet/_index.en.md

 {{% figure src="/img/testnet_architecture.png" %}}

-The TRISA TestNEt is comprised of the following services:
+The TRISA TestNet is comprised of the following services:

 - [TRISA Directory Service](https://vaspdirectory.net) - a user interface to explore the TRISA Global Directory Service and register to become a TRISA member
 - [TestNet Demo](https://vaspbot.net) - a demo site to show TRISA interactions between “robot” VASPs that run in the TestNet